tedyeung/Python-/README.md

 #### Creating a tuple is as simple as putting different comma-separated values.
 Optionally you can put these comma-separated values between parentheses also.
 #### example - my_tuple = ("Slavo", 45, 4.6)

+#### To access values in tuple, use the square brackets for slicing along with the index or indices to obtain value available at that index.
+#### exapmle -